syncfusion-content/js-api-docs/api/js/ejGrid.md

 $("#Grid").ejGrid("editCell", 2, "OrderID");
 </script>{% endhighlight %}

 ### editFormValidate()
 {:#methods:editformvalidate}

-It returns a value that indicates whether the edit form validation is based on the validation rules.
+It returns a value and shows the validation message that indicates whether the edit form validation is based on the validation rules.

 #### Returns:
 {:#methods:returns:}